Service + Area

 How does Tri-Peak plan site preparation work in Noel?

-Site Preparation in Noel is planned as part of a Neosho-centered ring-1 dispatch model.
+Site Preparation in Noel is planned as part of a Neosho-centered dispatch model.
 Tri-Peak prioritizes the first downstream dependency that can stop progress, then sequences crew timing, deliveries, and local field coordination around that milestone.

 Does Noel change scheduling compared with other Southwest Missouri markets?